By Priority — Quick Answer

 UgandaGoodGoodLowLowGoodBestBestBestBestGoodGoodGood

 Three seasonal observations.
-First: July–September is the "safe" window for most African safari destinations — East Africa peak, Southern Africa excellent.
-Second: January–February works brilliantly for Tanzania (Ndutu calving) and South Africa (summer) but poorly for Botswana and Zambia.
-Third: April–May is green season across most destinations — cheapest pricing (15–25% off peak), lush landscapes, some lodge closures.
-For travellers with date flexibility, the priority order matters: pick destination first based on priority, then pick within that destination's best months.
-For travellers with fixed dates, pick the destination that works best in your dates — forcing a Tanzania safari into April–May often produces disappointment.
-See best time to visit Tanzania for the Tanzania-specific detail.
+First: July–September is the safe window across most of African safari country — East Africa peak, Southern Africa excellent.
+Second: January–February work brilliantly for Tanzania (Ndutu calving) and South Africa (summer) but poorly for Botswana and Zambia.
+Third: April–May is green season — cheapest pricing across most destinations (15–25% off peak), lush landscapes, some lodge closures; Seronera to Kogatende becomes punishing after April rain.
+For travellers with date flexibility, pick destination first by priority, then pick within that destination's best months.
+For travellers with fixed dates, pick the destination that works best in your dates — forcing a Tanzania safari into April–May usually disappoints.
+See best time to visit Tanzania for the Tanzania-specific picture.

-We're Safari-TZ — a 35-year Arusha-based Tanzania operator.
+We're Safari-TZ.
+Arusha-based, TATO-registered since 1991.
 We're writing a "best African safari" comparison page, which creates an obvious bias concern.
-Here's our honest position: for first-time 7-day African safari travellers, Tanzania's Northern Circuit wins for specific, defensible reasons — not because we sell it.
+The honest position: for first-time 7-day African safari travellers, Tanzania's Northern Circuit wins for specific, defensible reasons — not because we sell it.

-The scale argument is the starting point.
-Serengeti at 14,763 sq km is roughly 10 times larger than Kenya's Masai Mara (1,500 sq km), which means lower vehicle density at any given sighting.
-When a lion kill happens in the Mara during July–September, 30 to 80 vehicles converge within 20 minutes.
-The same kill in central Serengeti draws 5 to 12 vehicles.
-That's not a marketing claim — it's a land-area consequence.
+Scale is the starting argument.
+Serengeti at 14,763 sq km is roughly ten times larger than Kenya's Masai Mara (1,500 sq km).
+When a lion kill happens in the Mara during July–September, 30 to 80 vehicles converge inside 20 minutes.
+The same kill in central Serengeti pulls 5 to 12.
+That isn't marketing — it's a land-area consequence.
+The herds do the same thing on both sides of the river; one side just has room.

-The efficiency argument follows.
-Four parks reachable from one airport (Kilimanjaro International, JRO) in one circuit, with 2–4 hour drive times between them.
-Kenya requires multiple internal flights to connect Masai Mara, Amboseli, and Samburu in 7 days.
-South Africa's circuit works but doesn't deliver migration access.
-Botswana requires fly-in connections between every region.
-Tanzania's Northern Circuit packs more quality ecosystems per day than anywhere else on the continent.
+Logistics close it.
+Four parks reachable from one airport — Kilimanjaro International, JRO — in one circuit, with 2–4 hour drive times between them.
+Arusha to Tarangire is two hours of tar then gravel.
+Karatu to Naabi Hill Gate is 3.5 hours in dust season, longer when the rains soften the road.
+Kenya needs internal flights to connect Masai Mara, Amboseli, and Samburu inside 7 days.
+South Africa works but skips migration.
+Botswana needs charter connections between every region.
+Tanzania's Northern Circuit packs more quality ecosystems per day than anywhere on the continent.

-The price argument holds at mid-range tier.
-Mid-range Tanzania at $4,200pp is lower than Kenya mid-range ($4,500–6,200pp) for comparable experience — and meaningfully lower than Botswana entry-level ($6,500pp+).
-The migration argument adds weight: Tanzania has migration presence 8 months a year (Ndutu calving Dec–Mar, central migration Apr–Jul, northern Serengeti Aug–Oct) versus Kenya's 3-month window.
-If migration is even a secondary priority, Tanzania gives more months to hit.
-The diversity argument closes it — the Northern Circuit packs 4 ecosystems (open plains, crater caldera, acacia woodland, groundwater forest) into 7 days.
-Our complete 7-day Tanzania safari guide covers the daily structure, and the pricing matrix breaks down all tiers.
+Price holds at mid-range. $4,200pp Tanzania mid-range sits below Kenya's $4,500–6,200 for comparable experience, and well below Botswana's $6,500 entry-level.
+Migration days reinforce it: Tanzania holds the herds 8 months a year against Kenya's 3, so even if migration is a secondary priority you have more months to land it.
+Diversity closes the case — the Northern Circuit packs four distinct ecosystems (open plains, crater caldera, acacia woodland, groundwater forest) into 7 days.
+Our complete 7-day Tanzania safari guide covers the daily structure; the pricing matrix breaks down all tiers.

 Serengeti plains at golden hour — Tanzania Northern Circuit, the default 7-day African safari answer